AdrianCamacho1/MERN-Book-Engine/README copy.md

 # 21 MERN: Book Search Engine

+lse
+>
+> * A repository that includes only a README file but nothing else
+>
+> * A repository that only includes starter code

+This Challenge is graded based on the following criteria:

+### Technical Acceptance Criteria: 40%

+* Satisfies all of the preceding acceptance criteria plus the following:
 ## Your Task

 Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.